apache/mxnet/docs/faq/gradient_compression.md

 mod = mx.mod.Module(..., compression_params={'type’:'2bit', 'threshold':0.5})
 ```

-### Examples

-In order to try out gradient compression you will need to first setup distributed training.
-[This example of distributed training](https://mxnet.incubator.apache.org/versions/master/how_to/multi_devices.html) comes with the option of turning on gradient compression.
+A `module` example is provided with [this guide for setting up MXNet with distributed training](https://mxnet.incubator.apache.org/versions/master/how_to/multi_devices.html#distributed-training-with-multiple-machines).
+It comes with the option of turning on gradient compression as an argument to the [train_mnist.py script](https://github.com/apache/incubator-mxnet/blob/master/example/image-classification/train_mnist.py).

 ### Configuration Details